 Upon graduating for the last time ever in 2012, I started a postdoc with DataONE, doing research and writing to support data management excellence in citizen science.
 I was co-appointed at University of New Mexico and Cornell University, working out of the Cornell Lab of Ornithology, which is an awesome place to be, especially for studying citizen science!

 After finishing up my postdoc, I joined the faculty of the College of Information Studies at the University of Maryland, College Park as an assistant professor in 2014.
-It was a great place to get started but I decided I wanted something different, so I’m moving back to the Midwest in 2017 to join the faculty of the College of Information Science & Technology at the University of Nebraska at Omaha.
+It was a great place to get started, but a great job with great colleagues isn’t always enough to make things work out.
+So this fall, I’ll join the Information Systems & Quantitative Analysis department of the College of Information Science & Technology at the University of Nebraska at Omaha.

 - I love long-distance backpacking: 2010 NPT trail journal, 2011 NPT trail journal, 2012 CL50 trail journal

 - I’ve cut back to about two dozen cameras, most of which are lo-fi and vintage film cameras.
 My photos have appeared in the New York Times, tech magazines, and juried art shows.
-They’ve also been on posters, CD cases, vendor booths, book covers, and more.
+They’ve also been used for posters, CD cases, vendor booths, book covers, and more.

 - I learned how to knit at the public library when I was about 8 years old.
 I often knit during faculty meetings.

 - I took up birding for my dissertation research and enjoyed it enough to keep at it.
 My eBird life list now includes over 480 species.